Qin87/magnet/README.md

     ```
     ./diff_gama.h &
     ```
-- **(4) Wilcoxon test** for example:
+- **(4) Wilcoxon test**
+To run the Wilcoxon test on each dataset, execute the corresponding script.
+For example:
 ```
-./wilcoxon/wilcoxon_cham.py
+python3 ./wilcoxon/wilcoxon_cham.py > 1.log &
 ```

+- **(5) Customized runing**:
-To run in batches, revise net_nest.h by kicking in all the nets in net_values, all the layers in layer_values, all the datasets in Direct_dataset.
+To run with your own configurations, revise net_nest.h by kicking in all the nets in net_values, all the layers in layer_values, all the datasets in Direct_dataset.
 Then in terminal, run:

 ```